Best places to drink & buy tea in Darjeeling

 This one is for the privileged few who have booked their stay at the colonial luxury hotel Windamere located above the Mall in Observatory Hill.
 The Ada Villa, the colonial property of the hotel which once used to be the planters boarding house, has retained the original British tradition of Afternoon Tea served to its guests between 4 - 6pm in a grand style.

-With authentic China porcelains, highest grade Makaibari or Castleton tea, homemade cookies and sandwiches, and the British colonial aura of its lounge which is complete with fireplace and antique furniture, it is an ambience which is rarely matched by any other hotel in the country.
+With authentic China porcelains, highest grade Makaibari or Castleton tea, homemade cookies, scones and sandwiches, and the British colonial aura of its lounge which is complete with fireplace and antique furniture, it is an ambience which is rarely matched by any other hotel in the country.

-Go through Afternoon Tea at Windamere for more info.
+Go through Afternoon Tea at Windamere to know all about this tea grandeur.

 Related Articles